ddanier/localdev/README.md

     labels:
       # Enable traefik, by default traefik will not expose any services
       - traefik.enable=true
-      # Setup the correct port to be used by treafik to access the service
+      # Setup the correct port to be used by treafik to access the service, IF REQUIRED
-      - traefik.http.services.${COMPOSE_PROJECT_NAME}_www.loadbalancer.server.port=80
+      #- traefik.http.services.${COMPOSE_PROJECT_NAME}_www.loadbalancer.server.port=80
 ```

 You may also setup HTTP, authentication, some domain other than the default and tons of other
 things using just labels.
 See the [traefik documentation](https://doc.traefik.io/traefik/) for
 details.
+I added a configuration for a manual port setup in the example above.
+Note you will only
+need this if your container does not `EXPOSE` the port you want to use.

 With just the label your project will still not be accessible.
 This is due to the fact that docker/podman
 will create a separate network for all of your projects.
 So the `traefik` container will use a different